Brightburn: Theatrical

 Brightburn was released in the United States on May 24, 2019.
 It was originally scheduled for November 30, 2018.
+In the UK, a censored version of the film was released on June 19, 2019, the studio having reduced the level of violence to meet their preferred age certificate.

 Home media

-The film was released on Digital HD on August 6, 2019 and on DVD, Blu-ray, and 4K Ultra HD on August 20, 2019.
+The film was released on Digital HD on August 6, 2019, and on DVD, Blu-ray, and 4K Ultra HD on August 20, 2019.
+In the UK, the Blu-ray release contained the theatrical censored cut of the film, while the 4K Blu-ray contained the uncut 18 certificate version.

+In April 2021, Sony signed a deal with Disney giving them access to their legacy content, including Brightburn to stream on Disney+ and Hulu and appear on Disney's linear television networks.
+Disney's access to Sony's titles would come following their availability on Netflix.
+Brightburn had previously been available on Starz and FX.

 Merchandise

 In August 2019, it was announced a Halloween costume of Brandon Breyer was going to be sold exclusively by Spirit Halloween in October.

 Reception

 Box office

-Brightburn grossed $17.3 million in the United States and Canada, and $15.5 million in other territories, for a worldwide total of $32.8 million.
+Brightburn grossed $17.3 million in the United States and Canada, and $15.9 million in other territories, for a worldwide total of $33.2 million.

 In the United States and Canada, Brightburn was released alongside Aladdin and Booksmart, and was projected to gross around $12–16 million from 2,607 theaters in its four-day opening weekend.
 The film made $3 million on its first day, including $950,000 from Thursday night previews.
 It ended up underperforming, grossing $7.8 million over three days (and $9.6 million over the four), finishing in fifth.
 In its second weekend the film made $2.3 million, dropping 70.5% and finishing in ninth.